GSA/catalog.data.gov/README.md

 Copy the included `.env.example` and rename it to `.env` to modify it depending on your own needs.

-Using the default values on the `.env.example` file will get you a working CKAN instance.
+Using the default values on the `.env.example` file will get you a working Catalog Next instance.
 There is a sysadmin user created by default with the values defined in `CKAN_SYSADMIN_NAME` and `CKAN_SYSADMIN_PASSWORD`(`ckan_admin` and `test1234` by default).
 I shouldn't be telling you this but obviously don't run any public CKAN instance with the default settings.

 To build the images:

-	docker-compose build
+        `make build`

 To start the containers:

-	docker-compose up
+        `make up`

+To remove the containers and volumes:

+        `make clean`

 ## Development mode

-To develop local extensions use the `docker-compose.dev.yml` file:

 To build the images:

-	docker-compose -f docker-compose.dev.yml build
+        `make build`

-To start the containers:
+To start the containers in development mode:

-	docker-compose -f docker-compose.dev.yml up
+        `make dev`

+To remove the containers and volumes:

+        `make build dev`

 See [CKAN Images](#ckan-images) for more details of what happens when using development mode.